sunzuolei/deepface/README.md

 -------------
 Data Pre-processing

- 1. Download "Matconvnet" and config it with VS conpiler.
+ 1. Download "Matconvnet" and config it with VS compiler.
  2. Download face dataset such as  imdb.mat.

 Training